Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 It is the most common cause of death in women aged 35-55

-- In other developed countries (e.g. Australia) it is the most common cancer in women
+- In some developed countries (e.g. Australia) it is the most common cancer in women.
+In others, it is a close second to lung cancer

 - Incidence increases with age